agn13/AI-Based-Crop-Disease-Detector/README.md

 # AI---Crop-Disease-Detector
 Used for detecting crop disease.
-Fuck Abhishek